human-d3v/f_magazine/NeoVim_as_IDE.md

   [papercolor](https://github.com/NLKNguyen/papercolor-theme), [kanagawa](https://github.com/rebelot/kanagawa.nvim), or any of the
   [myriad of other themes](https://vimcolorschemes.com/) available.

-These plugins can all be added to the plugins table in `~/.config/nvim/lua/config/lazy.lua`.
+Add these plugins to the plugins table in `~/.config/nvim/lua/config/lazy.lua`.

 ```lua
 -- partial file